sonakshikotra/dp_world_assignment/README.md

 # dp_world_assignment

 To run this project, the SQL code needs to be executed first, followed by Python code.
+The password is private, so please use your own password for running the code.

 The SQL code creates a database to store AIS data and Port coordinates.